ioannes041424/white-labeled-Conversational-AI-Builder-TASK/README.md

 ### Chatting with Bots

 1. Click "Chat" on any bot card
-2. Type your message and press Enter or click Send
+2. Type or Speak your message and press Enter or click Send
 3. The AI will respond with text and voice audio
 4. Click the play button to hear/replay voice responses

 ### Managing Bots

 - **Edit**: Modify bot settings and prompts
-- **Delete**: Remove bots (soft delete preserves data)
+- **Delete**: Remove bots
 - **Clear Chat**: Start a new conversation session

 ## Project Structure